suchintannit/Assignment_Devops/README.md

 EXPOSE 80
 CMD [“apache2ctl”, “-D”, “FOREGROUND”]
 ```
 The Dockerfile (when build as an image) copies the ubuntu image and makes the frontend non-interactive.
-It then updates the container and installs apache, php and its modules.
+It then updates the image and installs apache, php and its modules.
 It copies the folder containing the 3 files mentioned above to the containers /var/www/html.
 It exposes port 80 of the container and as entrypoint adds a command to run apache in the foreground.

 After writing the Dockerfile the image can be build and pushed to dockerhub using the following command:
 ```